All you Need to Know About Climbing Kilimanjaro.

 What is the weather like on Mt.
 Kilimanjaro?

 Temperatures range from 25 to 30 degrees Celsius at the foot of the mountain and -15 to -20 degrees Celsius on top plus wind chill.
 Lower down, it can be wet and humid, but higher up, there can be snow.
 Rain and snow may be encountered at any time of the year!

 It requires no technical climbing experience, and any moderately fit person can summit the mountain.

-Always remember to maintain a slow, steady pace from beginning to end.
+Kilimanjaro Faq-Always remember to maintain a slow, steady pace from beginning to end.
 Going slowly allows the body to acclimatize while hiking.
-Those who start out too quickly will have troubles higher up the mountain as the body will be overexerted.
+Those who start out too quickly will have trouble higher up the mountain as the body will be overexerted.
 This still holds true if you are spending an extra day on the mountain.

 It will depend on the route you pick and your pace.
 It can take from 4-8 hours to reach the summit from the high camp.

 A weatherproof jacket, such as Gore-tex.

 A woolen sock that fits over the head with slits for only the eyes and mouth.